cardboard-iguana/cardboard-iguana.com/notes/tryhackme-retro.md

 ## Flag 3: `root.txt`

-This flag is probably in `C:\Users\Administrator\Desktop\root.txt`.
+This flag is probably in `C:\Users\Administrator\Desktopoot.txt`.
 But now things are diverging a bit...

 Wade has Google Chrome installed in this version of the CTF, and no other files are on the desktop.